keeneyetact/retroBoard/README.md

 - Auto-deployment of Docker images to Docker Hub
 - Changing the UX related to Summary Mode
 - Adding the ability to copy the content of the session in the clipboard, both in Markdown format and Rich Text
+- Fixing an issue where multiline content was not displayed properly for anyone except the author

 ### Version 2.1.4